 2. You’ll save money

 When you’re in the grips of nicotine addiction, it can be tempting to bury your head in the sand about how much you’re spending on cigarettes.
 However, the truth is, smoking is an expensive habit and you’re probably using more money than you’d like to support it.
 The average smoker goes through 13 cigarettes a day.
 In monetary terms, this equates to almost £2,000 a year.
 Imagine what you could do with this extra cash.
 Fancy going on a family holiday, doing some home renovations, or splashing out on a new television, computer or tablet device?
 By quitting smoking, you could.
+In addition, if you believe you have a problem with your drug use and want to get help, click here for outpatient drug rehab programs in Austin.

 3. Your sex life could improve